vyomasystems-lab/challenges-AbhishekDas2000/level1_design2/readme.md

 ## Verification Strategy

-The cocotb test bench has 2 tests
+The cocotb test bench has 1 test
 1. test_seq_bug()
 ### test_seq_bug()
 This tests a simple case to determine that the sequence detector is working as intended.
 It inputs `000111011011011011 ` in `inp_bit` line bit-by-bit in each clock cycle.
 Then the test bench then stores the output from `seq_seen` in a list `positions_circuit`.
 The expected output is obtained from the model file and stored in `positions_model` list.
 After all the outputs are obtained from the circuit the testbench asserts whether the outpit obtained from the circuit matches with that of the model